ibm-cloud-docs/loadbalancer-service/faqs.md

 {: #faqs-seconary-ip}
 {: faq}

-Members with secondary IP addresses can be added using the API.
+Members with secondary IP addresses can be added by using the API.

 ## What happens when the load balancer is in `Maintenance Pending` state?
 {: #faqs-maintenance-pending}